cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [QUBEKit.][qubekit]
 Our own Quantum Mechanical Bespoke Force Field Derivation Toolkit, by Chris Ringrose and Josh Horton.
 More tutorials coming soon, watch this space!

 [Open Force Field.][openff]
-We're very happy to be working with the OpenForceField initiative, and we make extensive use of their software infrastructure in our work.
+We're very happy to be working with the Open Force Field initiative, and we make extensive use of their software infrastructure in our work.
 A good place to start is with the [documentation examples][openff1] on building and interacting with molecules, and a [set of notebooks][openff2], which show how to use the toolkit to parameterise a system and run a short simulation in OpenMM.

 [OpenMM.][openmm]
 All of our atomistic molecular dynamics simulations are performed through OpenMM.
 A few tutorials are available [here][openmm-tut], with more to follow I believe.

 [BioSimSpace / SOMD.][bss]
 Python framework for biomolecular simulation, includes a [set of tutorials][bss-tut] for common simulation types.
 [Our own tutorials][somd-qube] written with Julien Michel's lab show how to use SOMD in protein-ligand binding and hydration free energy calculations with different force fields.

 [RDKit.][rdkit]
-You'll find many tutorials online, including [Getting started with RDKit in python][https://www.rdkit.org/docs/GettingStartedInPython.html] and introductory youtube tutorials by Jan Jensen: [Tutorial 1][https://www.youtube.com/watch?v=ERvUf_lNopo&t=0s]; [Tutorial 2][https://www.youtube.com/watch?v=3qzZbaUzo9M].
+Open source cheminformatics toolkit, which we use in virtually all our workflows.
+You'll find many tutorials online, including [Getting started with RDKit in python][rdkit-tut] and introductory youtube tutorials by Jan Jensen: [Tutorial 1][rdkit1]; [Tutorial 2][rdkit2].

 [QCEngine.][qcengine]